 The fans in the background attended the game in 1904, not 1905, when designated men wrapped white shawls and turbans to form a giant S in the stands.
 To the right, another group supported their team by wearing cardinal and white striped hats.

 On the field of play, we see a ball carrier running to his right (our left).
-A defender in a dark jersey is being clipped, which remained legal a the time.
+A defender in a dark jersey is being clipped, which remained legal then.
 Most of those whose faces are visible in the image wear nose guards.